Filing Information Returns Electronically (FIRE)

 How to transmit through FIRE

 In order to file electronically, you must have software or a service provider that will create the file in the proper format.
+A scanned or PDF copy will not be accepted.
 Additionally, a TCC is required to transmit information returns through the FIRE system.
 The most efficient way to submit an application to file information returns electronically is to submit the Fill-in Form 4419, Application for Filing Information Returns Electronically (FIRE), from the FIRE home page.
 You may also go to Forms and Pubs and select the paper version of Form 4419.
 Be sure to submit your application at least 45 days prior to the due date of your information returns.

 Your FIRE TCC will be deleted if you don’t file any of the above information returns (except Form 1094/1095) for two consecutive tax years.
 Once deleted from our database, you will need to submit another Form 4419.